This article provides you with an overview of emotional affairs.

-The cheating partner is sometimes ashamed for his behavior and fearful that it might cost him both relationships (and a costly divorce).
+The cheating partner is sometimes ashamed of his behavior and fearful that it might cost him both relationships (and a costly divorce).

 Gender Differences in Affairs

 Men instead tend to end up in affairs independently of how they rate their relationship.

 Many women in very happy relationships have blinders that screen out any potential affair partner.
 Even when a man makes a pass at her, she may discount it thinking it was just being friendly.

 And that’s a great example of how interest creates opportunity: if you’re in a relationship with a player, he’ll be looking for opportunities everywhere.

 When they emotionally detach

-Women tend to detach from the relationship before the affair begin.
+Women tend to detach from the relationship before the affair begins.
 Men tend to detach after the affair has begun.